 The therapeutic use of sunlight dates to ancient civilisations, but the modern use of UVB light therapy began in the early 20th century.
 Niels Finsen, a Nobel laureate, is often credited with pioneering the therapeutic use of light after he developed a treatment for skin tuberculosis using ultraviolet light.

 Over the decades, UVB therapy has evolved significantly with technology advancements that allow for safer and more effective treatment options.
-Today, UVB lamps and devices emit precise doses of UVB radiation, minimising harmful effects while maximising therapeutic benefits.
+Today, UVB lamps and devices emit precise doses of narrow-band UVB light, minimising harmful effects while maximising therapeutic benefits.

 - Enhancing Vitamin D Production

 One of the most well-known benefits of UVB light therapy is its ability to enhance the body's production of vitamin D. Unlike dietary or supplementary vitamin D, UVB-induced synthesis of vitamin D occurs naturally in the skin, leading to better regulation and utilisation by the body.
-This is particularly beneficial during the winter months or in regions with limited sunlight exposure, helping to prevent vitamin D deficiency, which is linked to a range of health issues, including osteoporosis, depression, and weakened immune function. - Treatment of Skin Conditions
+This is particularly beneficial during the winter months or in regions with limited sunlight exposure, helping to prevent vitamin D deficiency, which is linked to a range of health issues, including osteoporosis, depression, and weakened immune function.
+Those using UVB light therapy at home in Australia often experience improved vitamin D levels and overall wellbeing. - Treatment of Skin Conditions

 UVB light is most commonly used for the treatment of several chronic skin conditions.
 Some of these include: